Many online articles claim that a bed's base affects a mattress's performance, but this is only true in some cases.

 You won’t get a stormy night’s sleep if you have a solid or slatted base, although there are situations where one is better than the other.

 For example, a sprung divan base enhances the springiness of a sprung mattress and the squishiness of a memory foam mattress.
-In contrast, solid and slatted bases offer similar feels that are sometimes indistinguishable.
+In contrast, solid and slatted bases offer similar, sometimes indistinguishable, feels.

 Of course, a broken or worn bed base will affect mattress performance because it won’t provide adequate support for weight distribution.